 One of the contributors to the book, Jerry Archer, CSO from a major financial services company, observes: “The reality is that the perimeter will shrink to one individual, one application, or one small set of applications.”
 Another contributor, Uber’s CSO, Joe Sullivan, sees the security problem from a somewhat different perspective, nonetheless with the same implications: “The challenge is that the applications are fragmented all over the place, and employees are fragmented in dispersed locations as well.”
 The shift in developing security strategies that requires the support of borderless hybrid environment is considerable.
 The initiative begins with identifying and defining the constituent elements of a problem to help build a solution.

 Past CIO of the U.S. Department of Defense, and CIO at Large, Teri Takai begins that process by asking these questions: “What is the perimeter?
 What’s protecting the perimeter?
 Is that protection effective?”
 In her chapter she notes, however, that the majority of environments today are building in an age of what is quickly becoming a legacy technology.
 And that “…network architects… could in no way anticipate, or account for, the sophisticated access and staggering data volume that IT organizations face today.”
-Security solutions today need to have an evolutionary element to them, to keep pace with the changes in technology and hacker innovation.
+In a world of the vanishing security perimeter, security solutions need to have an evolutionary element to them, to keep pace with the changes in technology and hacker innovation.

 Contributor Robert Rodriguez, founder and CEO of the Security Innovation Network(™) (SINET), however, offers a cautionary observation.
 “A number of organizations today… are inclined to throw headcount at a challenge like this.
 That’s simply the wrong approach…” In addition, he notes: “Only solutions with advanced analytics, powered by machine learning and leveraging big data for context, can provide the visibility into identity risks and the monitoring of user behavior for unknown threats that is needed across all of an organization’s hybrid cloud environments.”